goliatone/go-crud/README.md

 For a `User` struct, the following routes are automatically created:

 ```
-GET    /user/schema       - Get OpenAPI schema for the resource
+GET    /user/schema       - Get the OpenAPI bundle for this resource
 GET    /user/:id          - Get a single user
 GET    /users             - List users (with pagination, filtering, ordering)
 POST   /user              - Create a user